nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### No Mention of the Repository on a Document Reference {{since '10.2'}}

 When referencing a document in a property, we don't need anymore to store the repository id.
-If the repository id is not there, the same as the referencing document is chosen.
+If the repository id is not there, the same as the referencing document is chosen.</br>
 The following two `documentResolver` restrictions with `idOnly` and `pathOnly` can be used for this:

 ```